Miami Open Tennis Tournament

 • Tommy Paul

-The official entry list for the 2023 WTA tournament in Miami has now been released, and below is a list of WTA players that played in the 2023 tournament.
+The official entry list for the 2024 WTA Miami tournament has now been released, and below is a list of WTA players who are expected to participate in the 2024 women’s singles tournament.

-The entry list included the 2023 Indian Wells singles champion Elana Rybakina as well as the 2023 Australian Open singles champion Aryna Sabalenka.
+The WTA entry list includes the 2023 Indian Wells singles champion Elana Rybakina as well as the 2023/2024 Australian Open singles champion Aryna Sabalenka.

 • Ekaterina Alexandrova